 Bifidobacterium longum helps the acid levels present in digestive juices to stay balanced.
 It is one of the earliest probiotic to develop in the infant’s digestive system.

 Bifidobacterium longum stimulates the immune system by combating infections.
 It can even help prevent respiratory infections in infants!
-It benefits the digestive system by improving the flora in the GI tract, preventing diarrhea, and preventing intestinal inflammation.
+It benefits the digestive system by improving the flora in the GI tract and preventing intestinal inflammation.

 How do probiotics work?